ExpressLRS/Docs/docs/hardware/special-targets/nuclear-hardware.md

 #### Upload firmware

 When you get your Nuclear RX, it will likely be on the latest release firmware.
 You'll probably have to update it to work with the RX you have.
-To update, follow the steps in the [Wi-Fi updating](../../software/updating/wifi-updating.md) page.
+To update, follow the steps in the [WiFi updating](../../software/updating/wifi-updating.md) page.
 If your transmitter module ever becomes bricked from a bad upload, connect it with a serial adapter as shown here. **MAKE SURE THE ADAPTER IS SET TO 3.3V; 5V WILL KILL THE MODULE!** Use tweezers or solder to bridge the boot jumper while you power on the module to put it in boot mode.
 Use the target `DIY_2400_TX_ESP32_SX1280_E28_via_UART`.

 <figure markdown>
 <img class="center-img" src="https://github.com/ExpressLRS/ExpressLRS-Hardware/blob/master/PCB/2400MHz/TX_SX1280_Super_Slim/img/ftdi.png?raw=true" width="40%">